VeeamHub/veeam-vscan-security/README.md

 ### Release Notes

 - This initial version supports scanning of linux operating systems backed up from **vSphere** protected by Veeam
-- If the application is recognized as malware, review this link: https://github.com/electron-userland/electron-builder/issues/6474, I already submitted this
+- If the application is recognized as malware, review this link: https://github.com/electron-userland/electron-builder/issues/6474; this version has already been submitted for analysis by Microsoft.
-  version to be analized by Microsoft.

 ### How To Use